stephen-ics/quantitative-trading/Chapter 3: Backtesting.md

 14. The number displayed should be the Sharpe ratio of this buy-and-hold strategy

 #### Using MATLAB
-- For this section I will explain the MATLAB functions in detail, but as the code is outdates, for deprecated functions I will the deprecated and it's respective non-deprecated function.
+- For this section I will explain the MATLAB functions in detail, but as the code is outdates, for deprecated functions I will the deprecated and mention it's respective non-deprecated function.

 #### Pre-Code Knowledge
 - `clc`: Clear's out the terminal, but not the workspace